CaiLiLab/MuRaL/README.md

 chr1	2333510	2333511	.
 3	-
 chr1	2333812	2333813	.
 0	-
 ```
    In the BED-formatted lines above, the 5th column is used to represent mutation status: usually, '0' means the non-mutated status and other numbers means specific mutation types (e.g. '1' for A>C, '2' for A>G, '3' for 'A>T').
 You can specify an arbitrary order for a group of mutation types with incremental numbers starting from 1, but make sure that the same order is consistently used in training, validation and testing datasets.
-Importantly, the training and validation BED file MUST be SORTED by chromosome coordinates.
+Importantly, the training and validation BED file MUST BE SORTED by chromosome coordinates.
 You can sort BED files by `bedtools sort` or `sort -k1,1 -k2,2n`.

    * Output data \
    The checkpointed model files during training are saved under folders named like: